 Part 2 of three-part series on technology security tips for nurses.
+(Republished from 2017.)

 In Part 1 of this series, “Security tips for using personal technology,” we identified general best practices for using mobile devices—wherever you are—to protect information about you, your family, and your friends.
 In this installment, Part 2, we focus on improving security of that personal technology—smartphones, tablets, laptops, etc.—while at your employer’s site.

 There are issues to consider from both your perspective and that of your employer.
 In addition to policy and procedural considerations to keep in mind when using personal technology at your employer’s site, there are also legal ones to consider.
 Remember, as a nurse, if there is ever a question about breach of practice, you are your own first line of defense.

 Few employers keep up with technology changes as fast as their workforce does.
 Recognition of this reality led to emergence of bring-your-own-device (BYOD) policies that allow employees to use personal devices in their work settings, instead of relying completely on company-issued equipment.
 Millennials in management and digital denizens who rely on personal technology for both work and play have also driven this movement.
 Keep in mind that millennials occupying management positions may have been raised with different concerns when it comes to privacy and security than those of us in the clinical world.

 I’ve looked at BYOD from both sides now . . .

 From the employee’s perspective, probably the biggest concern is BYOD practices leading to loss of privacy and possibly all of one’s personal data.
 As an employee, you might be alarmed to learn that your company may have inappropriate access to all data stored on your personal technology device (or to where it is stored).
 If your employer—by virtue of policy or technology—has the ability to “wipe” your device in the event of a cyber incident or simply because your employment is terminated, you could lose photos, videos, contacts, and other sensitive information stored on your personal device.